P35.011: Polymer and Composite Overhead Transmission Line Insulators

 Objective

-Polymer and composite insulators provide a lightweight and enhanced contamination performance alternative to traditional porcelain and glass insulators.
+Polymer and composite insulators provide a lightweight alternative with enhanced contamination performance to traditional porcelain and glass insulators.
 While manufacturers have addressed many early design challenges, utilities must still understand how to select, apply, and inspect these components to ensure their expected design life.
 By comprehending their long-term performance, developing design guidelines, and refining acceptance criteria, utilities can confidently specify and apply polymer insulators.
 This enables them to create designs and select components that meet long-term performance objectives.

 This project focuses on the specification, application, inspection, and in-service performance of polymer insulators through both long-term and short-term research tasks, including:

-• Identify aging and degradation mechanisms of new and existing designs
+• Identify aging and degradation mechanisms of new and existing designs,

-• Improve modeling of electrical stress levels
+• Improve modeling of electrical stress levels,

 Research Value